-Person and Therapies in History 3 credits Sociocultural examination of changing concepts of ego, self, individual, person, pathologies and therapeutics within changing societal and cultural structures in major historical eras.
+Person and Therapies in History

+3 credits Sociocultural examination of changing concepts of ego, self, individual, person, pathologies and therapeutics within changing societal and cultural structures in major historical eras.
 East and West, up through the present day.
 Permission of Instructor.

-Psy 523 Perspectives of Psychotherapy (majors only) 3 credits Exploration of a variety of writers as well as our own every day experiences to comprehend the methods used to describe the psychotherapeutic process and personal change.
+Psy 523 Perspectives of Psychotherapy (majors only) 3 credits Exploration of a variety of writers as well as our own everyday experiences to comprehend the models used to describe the psychotherapeutic process and personal change.

-Psv 531 Psychological Physiology 3 credits A course aimed at reclaiming the body for a distinctly psychological understanding by exploring the metaphor of mechanism and by studying the body through other metaphors.
+Psy 531 Psychological Physiology 3 credits A course aimed at reclaiming the body for a distinctly psychological understanding by exploring the metaphor of mechanism and by studying the body through other metaphors.
 Topics may include: emotion, experienced physical diseases, dying, aging, genetic and biochemical aspects of madness, hysteria, and hypochondria.
+Permission of instructor.

-Psy 533 Therapeutic Communication Principal focus on the therapeutic process of listening to, understanding, and responding to another.
+Psy 533 Therapeutic Communication (majors only) 3 credits Principal focus on the therapeutic process of listening to, understanding, and responding to another.
 Techniques such as role playing, observation of others, tape recording.
 Beginning demonstration of principles and specifics of the interview process.

-Psy 535 Phenomenology of Therapeutic Change Examination of implicit assumptions and values inherent in different models and definitions of positive psychological change in various forms of therapy; comparison with changes in everyday life.
+Psy 535 Phenomenology of Therapeutic Change 3 credits Examination of implicit assumptions and values inherent in different models and definitions of positive psychological change in various forms of therapy; comparison with changes in everyday life.
 Emphasis on the rationale and implementation of phenomenological research methods.
+Permission of instructor.

-Psy 541 The World of the Clinic (majors only) 3 credits Discussion and analysis of practical and ethical issues in clinical intervention, politics of mental health, limits of responsibility, dilemmas of therapists, and issues in supervision.
+Psy 541 The World of the Clinic 3 credits Discussion and analysis of practical and ethical issues in clinical intervention, politics of mental health, limits of responsibility, dilemmas of therapists, and issues in supervision.
+Permission of instructor.

-Psy 543 Basic Practicum in Therapeutic Psychology I 6 credits Psy 544 Basic Practicum in Therapeutic Psychology II 6 credits Minimum 200 hours each of on-site supervised practicum experience in agencies providing psychological service; weekly group case consultation with two faculty as well as individual consultation.
-Psy 551 Hermeneutics: Interpretive Foundations of
+Psy 543 Basic Practicum in Therapeutic Psychology I 6 credits Psy 544 Basic Practicum in Therapeutic Psychology II 6 credits Minimum 200 hours each of on-site supervised practicum experience in agencies providing psychological service; weekly group case consultation with two faculty as well as individual consultation. (majors only)

-Non-Behavioral Psychology 3 credits Philosophical study for practical decision-making in therapeutic practice; how the person reveals and constitutes meaning in space and time; analysis of protocol procedures and personal material; reflection on the philosophical ground of this activity in understanding and anticipating care of pathological styles of experience and behavior.
-Permission of Instructor.
+Psy 551 Hermeneutics: Interpretive Foundations of Non-Behavioral Psychology 3 credits Philosophical study for practical decision-making in therapeutic practice; how the person reveals and constitutes meaning in space and time; analysis of protocol procedures and personal material; reflection on the philosophical ground of this activity in understanding and anticipating care of pathological styles of experience and behavior.
+Permission of instructor.

-Psy 555 Seminar in Humanities as Therapeutics Immersion in cultural and symbolic expression such as history, philosophy, religion, art, music, literature, and mythology as preparation for therapeutic work.
-Interdisciplinary with humanities/fine arts faculty.
-Permission of Instructor.
+Psy 555 Seminar in Humanities as Therapeutics 3 credits Immersion in cultural and symbolic expression such as history, philosophy, religion, art, music, literature, and mythology as preparation for therapeutic work.
+Interdisciplinary with humanities/ fine arts faculty.
+Permission of instructor.

-Psy 563 Integration Paper (majors only) 1 credit Completion of a written work on a chosen theme that integrates academic course work and practicum experience.
+Psy 563 Integration Paper (majors only) 1 credit Completion of a written work on a chosen theme that integrates academic course work and practicum experience э.

+Psy 591 Special Topics 1-3 credits

+Psy 592 Special Topics 1-3 credits

+Psy 593 Special Topics 1-3 credits

-Psy 596 Independent Study 1-3 credits Psy 597 Independent Study 1-3 credits Psy 598 Independent Study 1-3 credits
+Psy 596 Independent Study 1-3 credits

+Psy 597 Independent Study 1-3 credits

+Psy 598 Independent Study 1-3 credits

+A student may take up to 6 credits of inner level undergraduate or